zeta-chain/network-athens3/docs/start_here.md

 # Athens 3 Validator Setup guide

-The Genesisp process is broken up into three phases
+The ZetaChan Genesis process for Athens3 is broken up into three phases:

 Phase 1: Local Setup
   - Setup your node - Generate keys - Submit keys to the coordinator via GitHub